jannikw/Premiumizearr-Nova/README.md

 # Premiumizearr-Nova
+## Overview

 Continuation and Improvement of the Premiumizearr Arr* Bridge Download Client compatible with Sonarr and Radarr.

+This project is based on code from [Jackdallas' Premiumizearr](https://github.com/jackdalls/premiumizearr).
+It aims to improve its function and fix bugs as the Original Repo has gone stale and does not respond to issues and pull requests.
+The code has been reused with modifications to suit my own use case.

 * Fixes EOF Datastream Error
 * Drastically improved download speed